NPF Microfinance Bank

-NPF Microfinance Bank Plc (formerly NPF Community Bank Ltd) is a Nigerian microfinance bank associated with the Nigeria Police Force.
+NPF Microfinance Bank (formerly NPF Community Bank Ltd) is a Nigerian microfinance bank associated with the Nigeria Police Force.
 It provides retail banking and microcredit services to police personnel, related security institutions, and the general public.

-The bank is licensed by the Central Bank of Nigeria and insured by the Nigeria Deposit Insurance Corporation.
+The bank is licensed by the Central Bank of Nigeria (CBN) and insured by the Nigeria Deposit Insurance Corporation.
 Its shares trade on the Nigerian Stock Exchange under the ticker NPFMCRFBK.

 History

 NPF Microfinance Bank traces its origins to the early 1990s as NPF Community Bank Ltd. It was incorporated on 19 May 1993, obtained a provisional community-bank licence from the CBN on 12 July 1993, and commenced business on 20 August 1993 at Obalende, Lagos.

 Following the CBN’s microfinance policy, it received approval-in-principle as a microfinance bank in May 2007 and a final microfinance licence in December 2007.
 The bank converted to a public company and listed its shares on the Nigerian Stock Exchange on 1 December 2010.